Polar (TV channel): History

-At it launch time, the group purchased the cinema channel Action in 1996.
+From its cinema channels launched in 1996, only Action is still active.

 At the heart of the programming are the big names in classic films noirs, notably the first works of Alfred Hitchcock.

 On 4 December 2012, Ciné Polar became Polar again.
-On 20 November 2015, the channel was removed from the TV d'Orange offer.
+On 30 June 2015, it was removed from Canalsat.
+On 20 November 2015, the channel was removed from the TV d'Orange.

 On 6 December 2016, Polar and Ciné FX were replaced by Paramount Channel and Crime District on Bis Télévisions.

 Polar and Ciné FX' closure was planned for long-time ago, on 31 December 2015 and later reported to 30 April 2018.

 On 31 July 2018, Polar was ultimately closed on Free and was replaced by Crime District.